motri/CV/README.md

 #### Communication and client handling

 From basic customer service in a coffee-shop to managing and guiding talent in their use of their social media channels, to small residential projects.
-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education